 There are two distinct advantages of the Monte Carlo approach that make it an excellent choice for power estimation over probabilistic techniques.
-These are : (1) It achieves desired accuracy in reasonable time, avoiding the potential inaccuracy of probabilistic techniques, and (2) the simplicity of the algorithm, making it very easy to implement in existing logic or timing simulation environments.
+These are: (1) it achieves desired accuracy in reasonable time, avoiding the speed/accuracy trade-off of probabilistic techniques, and (2) the simplicity of the algorithm makes it very easy to implement in existing logic or timing simulation environments.

 Probabilistic methods [4, 5] suffer from a speed/accuracy trade-off because they must resolve the correlations between internal circuit nodes.
 If these correlations are taken into account, these methods can be very accurate.
 This, however, is computationally very expensive and impractical.
-As a result, fast implementations of these techniques are often inaccurate.
+As a result, fast implementations of these techniques are necessarily inaccurate.
 It is the aim of this paper to show that the proposed Monte Carlo method is very fast (solving circuits with thousands of gates in a matter of seconds) and also highly accurate (easily within 5% of the total power).
-Table 3 compares the accuracy of Monte Carlo and probabilistic methods for power estimation.
+Tables 3 and 5 compare the accuracy of Monte Carlo and probabilistic methods for power estimation.

-We also should make the point that the accuracy level in our approach is predictable up-front : the program will work to achieve any level of accuracy desired by the user.
+We also should make the point that the accuracy level in our approach is predictable upfront: the program will work to achieve any level of accuracy desired by the user.
 Naturally, as higher accuracy is desired, the computational cost starts to increase.
-However, we will show in section 4 that accuracy levels of 5% are easily and efficiently attainable.
+However, we will show in section 5 that accuracy levels of 5% are easily and efficiently attainable.